 Opposite Ashok Binayak/Maru Ganesh is the deities gilded attendant (a small mouse/rat/shrew).
 You'll see it as an elongated mouse statue along the wall of Kasthamandap.

 Tradition dictates that a portion of all the rice sold in Ason Chowk must first be offered to the Goddess Annapurna.

-Today Ason Chowk is the most lively old market you are likely to find in Kathmandu city.
-Filled with fresh vegtables to spices and curios Ason chowk is an ancient market still surviging in modern times.
+Today, Ason Chowk is the most lively old market you are likely to find in Kathmandu city.
+Filled with everything from fresh vegetables to spices and curios Ason chowk is an ancient market still surviving in modern times.

 Ason Chowk as several temples and shrines around its busy main square.
 Though some are often surrounded by market traders all are very much active places of worship.